hoprnet/hoprnet/WORKFLOW.md

 ## Principles

+### Automation-first
-- **Automation-first**: Rely on automation as much as possible. **Tests & CI**:
+Rely on automation as much as possible.

+### Tests & CI
-- Tests should prevent bad deployments and API regressions.
-Continuous
-- integration ensures all our code is tested before being merged into our
+Tests should prevent bad deployments and API regressions.
+Continuous integration ensures all our code is tested before being merged into our baseline.

+### Releases & CD
-- baseline. **Releases & CD**: Every week, we do a code-freeze in our codebase
-- by branching out a specific release, which we then deploy on every change.
+Every week, we do a code-freeze in our codebase by branching out a specific release, which we then deploy on every change.

 ## Rules